 - Sevenoaks Leisure Limited management fee of £241,000.
-Two members are Sevenoaks District Council appointed directors of Sevenoaks Leisure Limited. - Sevenoaks Town Council management and service fees of £100,000 for the Stag Theatre.
+Two members are Sevenoaks District Council appointed directors of Sevenoaks Leisure Limited.
+A loan of £250,000 was given to Sevenoaks Leisure Limited to improve the fitness centre at Sevenoaks Leisure Complex.
+The term of the loan is 10 years, with a redemption date of 31st March 2018 and interest of 7% per year. - Sevenoaks Town Council management and service fees of £100,000 for the Stag Theatre.
 These fees are for the operation of the building and related services, community provision and youth outreach.

-30. Capital Expenditure and Capital Financing
+31. Capital Expenditure and Capital Financing